US commander says eyes on NKorea after site activity report

-A U.S. military commander says his country is keeping a close watch on North Korea following reported activity at a rocket launch site there.
+A U.S. military commander said Thursday that his country was keeping a close watch on North Korea following reported activity at a rocket launch site.

+The head of the U.S. Indo-Pacific Command, Adm.
+Phil Davidson said he was committed to maintaining U.N. sanctions against North Korea and a "readiness of our forces there."

 Sign Up and Save